CodePushNext/react-native-code-push/Examples/CodePushExpoDemoApp/README.md

 The apk bundle will be here `<project folder>/android/app/build/outputs/apk/release/app-release.apk`

-Install the bundle on your android device
+Install the bundle on your android device, and open the app

+### iOS

+Create a release build by opening the `ios/CodePushExpoDemoApp.xcworkspace` in Xcode.
+Make sure it is a release build (in Xcode go to Product > Scheme > Edit Scheme > Select Run from left bar menu > verify that Release is selected in Build Configuration.).
+Choose a Simulator as well in Xcode, and Run.
+Wait till the app loads in simulator.

 ## Step 4: Make a change to App.js